dutes/ci_portfolio_three/README.md

  #### First Deal
  ![First Deal](./readme%20assets/images/first_deal.png)

  This is the first deal.
-The dealer's cards a clearly deliniated from the players by different colours.
+The dealer's cards a clearly delineated from the players by different colours.
 The action is on the user to hit or stand.
 The input is validated.

  #### Player Busts
  ![Player busts](./readme%20assets/images/player_busts.png)